How a former police station in the sleeping fish village of Tai O was saved and converted into a boutique hotel

 Colonial Hong Kong

 Back in the late 19th century time, Hong Kong came under British colonial rule.
-Tai O police station was built shortly after by the British in 1902 to instill law and order and also to protect the island from pirates and bandits.
+Tai O police station was built shortly after by the British in 1902 to instil law and order and also to protect the island from pirates and bandits.

 The station was built using a mixed infusion of British colonial architectural influences and local Chinese eclectic culture.
 With sub-tropical climates, the station was designed featuring elegant colonnades, porches, and balconies.
 All beautiful details which add to the hotel’s charm.